 - Worcestershire sauce – Worcestershire sauce and meat and potato pie go together like bacon and eggs.
 I know people who add extra Worcestershire sauce when the pie is on their plate!

-- Tomato puree – (also known as tomato paste) this is highly concentrated tomatoes, and should not be confused with tomato ketchup or tomato sauce.
+- Tomato puree - (also known as tomato paste) consists of highly concentrated tomatoes, and should not be confused with tomato ketchup or tomato sauce.

 - Dijon mustard – for a bit of a bite.